laravel/vapor-docs/1.0/resources/databases.md

 ## Creating Databases

 You may create databases using the Vapor UI or using the `database` CLI command.
-When using the CLI command, the command will prompt you for more details about the database such as its desired performance class and storage space.
+When using the CLI command, the command will prompt you for more details about the database such as its desired performance class and maximum storage space.

 ```bash
 vapor database my-application-db